 This program is now closed.
 There are more than 20 successful applicants to date.

 Queensland Rural and Industry Development Authority (QRIDA).

-Private landholders on land of at least 10 hectares (earning at least $20,000 per annum from a primary production enterprise on the affected property and who hold an ABN) in the Local Government Areas (LGAs) activated for assistance following the Central, Southern and Western Queensland Rainfall and Flooding, Ex-Tropical Cyclone Seth, South East Queensland Rainfall and Flooding, and Southern Queensland Flooding events.
+Private landholders on land of at least 10 hectares (earning at least $20,000 per annum from a primary production enterprise on the affected property and who hold an ABN) in the local government areas (LGAs) activated for assistance following these events:

 $3 million jointly funded (50:50) by the Queensland and Australian Governments under Category D of the Disaster Recovery Funding Arrangements (DRFA).